bmellink/MySensorsBM/README.md

 - CAQI value is calculated based on these values (see https://en.wikipedia.org/wiki/Air_quality_index)
 - Air quality is also displayed using RGB colored LEDs

-### basementcheck
-This set of sensors is used to report temperature, light and various status signals from a wast water pump.
-Since I did not want to change the pump itself, I use LDR (light sensors) to see which status LEDs are on, a Microphone to pick up alarm buzzer signals and a current sensor to see if the pump actually runs.
-The basementcheck module sits next to the **basementhub** module and the 2 communicate to each other using the MySensors protocol.
-The current sensor is actually connected to the basementhub module and the value is collected from there.
-Sensors functions included in hardware:
-- Temperature of room "Mark" (using Dallas sensor)
-- Temperature shower water in basement (using Dallas sensor)
-- Light sensor of room "Mark" (based on LDR)
-- A LDR to report the status LED of the waste water pump
-- A LDR to report the error LED of the waste water pump
-- A microphone noise sensor mounted on the pump.
-We use a fourier funcion lib FHT to understand what happens

 ### basementhub
 This set of sensors measure temperature, humidity of the basement area.
 This sensor module works together with **basementcheck** to communicate the waste water pump motor current value to that module.
-Functions included in basementhub:
+The reason there are two separate modules (basementhub and basementcheck) is that the total code size was too large for a single Arduino model (Pro Mini using ATMEGA328).
+Functions included in **basementhub**:
  - Temperature + Humidity sensor pump area
  - Temperature + Humidity sensor bathroom area
  - Light sensor bathroom